gitlabhq/gitlabhq/doc/gitlab-geo/database.md

        - If you're repurposing an old server into a Geo secondary, you'll need to add `--force` to the command line.

-1. Verify the secondary if configured correctly and that the primary is
+1. Verify that the secondary is configured correctly and that the primary is
    reachable:

     ```